billdenney/rudolph/Readme.md

 TestGrammar.g4 file available in the package (destination and source directories aside).

-The source code of the implementation of ANTLR library is included in the `src` directory.
+The source code of the implementation of ANTLR library is included in `r/rudolph/java` directory in accordance with [CRAN guidelines](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Non_002dR-scripts-in-packages).
 To recompile and use with Rudolph, copy the resulting `.jar` file into `r/rudolph/inst/java` and reload Rudolph.

 ## Requirements
 * Java Development Kit 8+ (Java 12 currently not supported)